covi-id/cid-documentation/README.md

 ---

 # Going Forward
+The next version Covi-ID platform has been built to include a secure enclave implementation that act as a Trusted Execution Environment (TEE).
+Details around this implementation can be found here.

+The current version of the Covi-ID platform will thus be deprecated but details regarding this implementation can be found here.

 The next sprint will involve three key aspects:

 * **Trusted Execution Environment (TEE):** TEE’s are isolated areas in a device that is separate from the main operating system where applications and data can reside.
 Applications that sit within the TEE, such as Covi ID, are referred to as trust applications.
 The key aspects of TEE’s are the guarantees of security, confidentiality and integrity in relation to sensitive information.
 The data of these trusted applications are cryptographically secured, stored and processed.